CreativeNewEra/illustrious-ai-studio/README.md

 - Upload any image for AI analysis
 - Ask specific questions about images
 - Works with generated images too

+### 🖼️ Gallery Tab ✨ **NEW**
+- Browse saved images in a gallery view
+- View metadata, open files, or copy their paths

 ### 📝 Prompt Templates Tab ✨ **NEW**
 - **Save Templates**: Save your best prompts for reuse